cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

     $ ignite scaffold map storedGame game turn red black --module checkers --no-message
     ```

-    The `--no-message` again?
-You do not want the game objects to be created or overwritten with a simple `sdk.Msg`.
+    Add `--no-message` again.
+You do not want game objects to be created or overwritten with a simple `sdk.Msg`.
 The application instead creates and updates the objects when receiving properly crafted messages like [_create game_](./create-message.md) or [_play a move_](./play-game.md).

 The Ignite CLI `scaffold` command creates several files as you can see [here](https://github.com/cosmos/b9-checkers-academy-draft/commit/821f4592d78e5d689dcc349613c8efb11386f785) and [here](https://github.com/cosmos/b9-checkers-academy-draft/commit/463968fa94a7b6117428bb342c721176086a8d22).